slavov-vili/kit_info/Kontextsensitive_Systeme/07_Parallelization.md

     - Optimization algorithms are often sequential
     - Complex functions & feature spaces require iterative training control
     - Most algorithms keep a lot of state
-    - The state variables are strongly depended, so they need to be synchronized
+    - The state variables are strongly dependent so they need to be synchronized
 1. Lambda Architectures (Function composition)
     - ![image](images/lambda_architectures.png)
     - Combines batch and real-time data processing